-Service-learning provides graduate and undergraduate students at the University of San Diego an opportunity engage with the community through intentional partnerships that link the learning in the classroom to the wisdom of the community.
-The goal behind USD’s service-learning efforts is to help students become “active learners, bringing skills and information from community work and integrating them with the theory and curriculum of the classroom to produce new knowledge.
-At the same time, students’ classroom learning informs their service in the community.”
+Active community-based engagement provides the University of San Diego community an opportunity to intentionally engage in partnerships that link the learning in the classroom to the wisdom of the community.
+The goal is to help students become “active learners, bringing skills and information from community work and integrating them with the theory and curriculum of the classroom to produce new knowledge.”
 (Mitchell, 2008).